stevemk14ebr/monaco-spellchecker/README.md

 # monaco-spellchecker

 This library provides a simple approach to spellchecking words in the Monaco Editor.
+[Try it out!](https://purocean.github.io/monaco-spellchecker/)

 ## Installation